jonnew/cyclops/MANUAL.md

     If there is a short, you must track it down and get rid of it before applying power.
 If you find a short, test the same contact points on an unpopulated PCB to ensure that it is not due to a PCB fabrication defect.
-If so, contact your PCB for a return.
+If so, contact your PCB fabricator for a return.

 1. Obtain a power supply which can source at least 2 amps at 15 volts.
 You can use a switching supply, since current sourced to the LED is regulated.
 The